CaptainMcCrank/Learn_Linux_Networking_And_Hacking/Readme.md

 5. exposes a web server that can be used to show you what a server admin can see when you're browsing their site.

 ##Prerequisites
+If you are building this image with the Builderhotspot, you'll need two raspberry pis with at least 8 gigs of storage each.
+Pi 3 and 4 have been tested.
+Pi 2 has been tested and shown not to work.
+Anything else is untested.

+Note that just running the hotspot does not require following this build guide.
+You can follow the instructions outlined [here.](https://patrickmccanna.net/firmware-for-wifi-hacking-practice-lab/)
 ##Build Overview